MBA vs MS Business Analytics vs MS Data Science – Tips for Choosing the Right Program

 MBA vs MS Business Analytics: Thoughts by Ajay Singh, Founder & CEO Stoodnt, Inc.

 MBA and MS – Both are graduate degrees; hence give you specialization in either business area or business analytics.
 Business Analytics has a huge opportunity given the exponential growth in digital platform and data.
 If someone enjoys analytics and data, better for them to do MS in Business Analytics unless you get into a top business program.
 Top business programs give you more flexibility to go into marketing, financial services or a particular area you may be interested in.
 Here are a few pros and cons for both.

 MS in Business or Data Analytics

 Pros: Specialization in a technical area, growing area, global applicability, easier to get promoted if good given technical nature of work (not too many Americans or others may be in the area), also has the opportunity to work closely with business functions and can move into it.

-Cons: Become a specialist, not generalist.
-Does not provide general business skilling, many top schools may not have this, does not provide an alumni network as large as MBA programs
+Cons: Become a specialist, not a generalist.
+Does not provide general business skilling, many top schools may not have this, does not provide an alumni network as large as MBA programs.

 Pros: If done from a top school, gives wider opportunity, brand name, alumni network and ability to apply for a number of jobs after graduation.